Kazuuuuuki/compMPG/README.md

 Every input of the solver should be in the folder `generalized_contexts`.
 The data of benchmarks in `data/`, and please move the input file to the folder `generalized_contexts` when you run this solver.
 For example,

-`mv data/benchmarkC-5-20/input1.txt generalized_contexts/`
+`cp data/benchmarkC-5-20/input1.txt generalized_contexts/`

 ## How to run
-`stack run solveBench filename`
+`stack run solveBench filenumber`

-For example,
+For example, the following command solve the file `input1.txt`

-`stack run solveBench input1.txt`
+`stack run solveBench 1`